LIKE BLOOD FROM A STONE

 Perhaps what we perceive as everlasting harbors its own expiration, rotting in ways that transcend human understanding.
 Just as a static painting can mutate and stretch into a film, Like Blood From a Stone suggests that death and decay may not signify an ending, but rather a shift from one state of matter to another.

 In part a (re)enactment and extension of The Wounded Angel (1903), a painting by artist Hugo Simberg, Like Blood From a Stone charts the procession of a wounded angel, carried up Mont Royal by two pallbearers.
-Spliced together with imagery of stone statues—flesh, tears, angel wings—in varying states of deterioration, the film invites viewers to ponder questions of (im)mortality and undoing.
+Spliced together with imagery of stone statues—flesh, tears, angel wings—in varying states of deterioration.